pastas/pastas/doc/examples/3_recharge_series.rst

 ================

 In this example the use of the ``TseriesRecharge class`` is explained.
-This ``Tseries class`` is developed to calculate the recharge series from the measured evaporation and precipitation series.
+This ``StressModel class`` is developed to calculate the recharge series from the measured evaporation and precipitation series.
 Different recharge models are available: Linear, Preferential, Percolation, and Combination model.
 More information on these recharge models can be